-26.1.2 Environmental Recommendations
+23.1.2 Environmental Recommendations

-At the PEA stage, the environmental recommendations focus on the efforts required to get state and federal permits.
+At the IA stage, the environmental recommendations focus on the efforts required to get state and federal permits.
 These recommendations are summarized below.

-26.1.2.1 Requirements for the EIS
+23.1.2.1 Requirements for the EIS

-As mentioned in Section 20, the site will require a full EIS as part of the NEPA permitting process.
+As mentioned in Section 17.7, the NEPA permitting process is expected to result in the need to complete an EIS.
 This process can take many years (even in a favorable jurisdiction like Nevada).
 As a result, the site will need baseline studies and supplemental environmental reports to prepare itself for the permit process.